Haroun-MH/Ride-Project/README.md

 ## Credits

-This project was developed by [M. Ashref Ben Abdallah](https://www.linkedin.com/in/mohamedashrefbna/) I would like to acknowledge the following resources that were used in the development of this landing page:
+This project was developed by [Hammami Haroun Melek](www.linkedin.com/in/harounhammami) and [M. Ashref Ben Abdallah](https://www.linkedin.com/in/mohamedashrefbna/)
+I would like to acknowledge the following resources that were used in the development of this landing page:

 - Angular (https://angular.io/)